MrYsLab/python_banyan/docs/one_gpio_demos.md

 #### Digital Input

 Select and enable digital input for a pin by clicking on the white box to the left of the pin number.
-The box to the right of the pin number will be black if the pin value is zero and red if it is a one.
+The box to the pin number's right will be black if the pin value is zero and red if it is a one.
 If a pin is enabled for digital input, its current state will be shown in real-time.